ICRC vehicles pass unhindered along Lachin-Khankendi road | News.az

 Vehicles belonging to the International Committee of the Red Cross (ICRC) continue to pass through the peaceful protest area on the Lachin-Khankendi road without hindrance, News.Az reports.

-Peaceful protesters on Tuesday ensured the free passage of 8 passenger cars and a truck of the ICRC through the protest area.
+The eco-activists on Monday did not hamper the passage of four trucks and two passenger cars of the ICRC through the protest area.
 The vehicles were moving from Khankendi towards Lachin.